-University of Maryland University College offers a variety of academic programs to meet the needs of the overseas military community.
+UMUC Asia offers programs of study leading to University of Maryland University College certificates and degrees in a variety of academic programs to meet the needs of the overseas military community.
 Students may enroll in programs that lead to a certificate, an Associate of Arts degree, a Bachelor of Arts degree, or a Bachelor of Science degree.